nicolenwd/wheregotcovid/scripts/app_about.md

 # **About this page**
 <br>
 <span style="font-size:18px">
 This page displays maps and data of public places visited by COVID19 cases in Singapore in the past 14 days.
+It is updated once daily.
 </span>

 <span style="font-size:18px">